Conistone

 Grassington Lead Mines is one of Conistone's best, nearby old mines to visit in Conistone.

-Don't miss Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden's parks if visiting the area around Conistone.
+Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are great places to visit near Conistone if you like parks.

 Conistone History